Westport Gravestone Cleaning Group

 The Westport Historical Society invites you to join our effort to preserve Westport’s cemeteries.
-Beginning in spring, we will host a series of regular gravestone cleaning events.
 It is a rewarding and therapeutic activity!
+We will host a series of regular gravestone cleaning events on Saturday mornings.

 Todd Baptista admits his passion for cemeteries has been lifelong.
 A 52 year-old clinical pharmacist and town resident for 28 years, he remembers his mom bringing him for walks in a New Bedford cemetery early in life.
 The conservation and cleaning initiative of the Westport Historical Society is an ideal match for Todd’s passion.